HESGE/weird_use_cases/README.md

 * `findzebra_use_cases.csv` is the one extracted from [Dragusin 2013]
 * `bmj_use_case.csv` is the one extracted from [Tang and Ng 2006]
-* `findzebra_with_full_bmj_query.csv` is the combination of the two above where the BMJ original query is given instead of the 'google query'
+* `findzebra_with_full_bmj_query.csv` is the combination of the two above where the BMJ original queries are given instead of the 'google query'

 If you see an error please provide me a pull request or indicate me the error.